Bylaws

 C. The Secretary shall be responsible for taking minutes at Executive Committee and Full Senate meetings.
 They shall work with the Senate Program Coordinator to provide necessary support with maintaining records and distributing information.
 The Secretary shall ensure that Senate meetings are conducted according to Robert's Rules of Order Newly Revised in the absence of the Immediate Past President.

-D. The Treasurer, in collaboration with the Staff Senate Program Coordinator, shall be responsible for disbursing funds, preparing annual financial report and budget, and all other financial affairs of the Senate.
+E. The Treasurer, in collaboration with the Staff Senate Program Coordinator, shall be responsible for disbursing funds, preparing annual financial report and budget, and all other financial affairs of the Senate.

-E. The Immediate Past President shall work with the Membership Committee to perform annual review of the Senate bylaws, ensure Senate meetings are conducted according to Robert's Rules of Order Newly Revised, ensure adherence to the Bylaws, and serve as the chairperson for the Staff Ombuds review committee.
+G. The Immediate Past President shall work with the Membership Committee to perform annual review of the Senate bylaws, ensure Senate meetings are conducted according to Robert's Rules of Order Newly Revised, ensure adherence to the Bylaws, and serve as the chairperson for the Staff Ombuds review committee.

 Article IV - Executive Committee

 • Section 1.
-Membership
+Executive Committee Membership

 The Executive Committee shall consist of the President, Vice President, Secretary, Treasurer, the Immediate Past President and chairpersons of the standing committees.
+Vice Secretary and Vice Treasurer serve as Ex-Officio members of the Executive Committee and are not permitted to vote during committee business.

 • Section 2.
 Responsibilities